innovateorange/ch22workshops/README.md

 # Machine Learning pt 2: Neural Nets

 Learn about neural nets and how they work.
 Learn about the feed-forward and back propagation algorithms in addition to technologies like GANs and convolutional neural nets.
 Learn how you can use the Keras machine learning API to build and train your own models.
-We will also include a discussion on Natural Langauge Processing and General Purpose GPU programming
+We will also include a discussion on Natural Language Processing and General Purpose GPU programming